transitland/www-transit-land/_posts/2016-07-19-expanding-our-collection-of-transit-data-in-italy.md

 Right now I'm working through a massive combined feed for the [_Piemonte_ (Piedmont) region](https://whosonfirst.mapzen.com/spelunker/id/404227493/#7/45.275/7.920).
 The capital is Turin, which is also a province.
 The region contains part of the Alps mountain range and borders France and Switzerland.

 The feed is managed by the Piedmont government, and comes from [their open data website](http://www.dati.piemonte.it).
 It contains feeds for 86 operators.
 Since we prefer to keep combined feeds together, this one will take longer because each of the operators' medata needs to be individually verified.

+Is there a [transit operator](https://transit.land/feed-registry/) we haven't yet included in Transitland?
+[Submit it through the Feed Registry](https://transit.land/feed-registry/feeds/new).
+If you've already submitted a feed, I'm thankful for your patience.
+If you would like it reviewed sooner, [mailto:transitland@mapzen.com](send us an email).